noahstettler/JavaScript-Challenge/README.md

 # JavaScript-Challenge
 This Project focuses on data visulaiztion using HTML and JavaScript.
 The data being used is centered around UFO sightings. **UFO-level-1** appends a data table to the website organized using the following columns: `date/time`, `city`, `state`, `country`, `shape`, and `comment`.
-Each sighting is searched by date/time. **UFO-level-2** allows the user to search for sightings using and of the abow columns as inputs.
+Each sighting is searched by date/time. **UFO-level-2** allows the user to search for sightings using any of the abow columns as inputs.

 ## Installation